-If our existing capital is insufficient to fund our operating expenses and capital expenditures, we will need to raise capital, and if we are unable to raise capital when needed, we would be forced to delay, reduce or eliminate our product development programs or commercialization efforts.
+If our existing capital is insufficient to execute our operating plan through significant catalysts and to cash-flow positivity, we will need to raise capital, and if we are unable to raise capital when needed, we would be forced to delay, reduce or eliminate our product development programs or commercialization efforts.

 We expect to incur significant expenses as we continue to advance our ongoing activities.
-Our estimate as to how long we expect our existing cash, cash equivalents, and marketable securities to be available to fund our operating expenses and capital expenditures is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
+We expect to execute our operating plan through significant catalysts and to cash-flow positivity without the need to raise additional equity.
+Our estimate as to when we will achieve cash-flow positivity and how long we expect our existing cash, cash equivalents, and marketable securities to be available to fund our operating plan is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Further, changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds.
 Our future capital requirements will depend on many factors, including:

-- the amount and timing of future revenue received from commercial sales of PYRUKYND® and any of our other product candidates for which we may receive marketing approval; - the amount of contingent consideration we ultimately receive from Servier; - the costs and timing of our ongoing commercialization activities, including product manufacturing, sales, marketing and distribution, for PYRUKYND® for the treatment of adults with PK deficiency in the approved jurisdictions; - the anticipated cost-savings associated with the evolution of our research organization; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our product candidates;
+- the amount and timing of future revenue received from commercial sales of PYRUKYND® and any of our other product candidates for which we may receive marketing approval; - the amount of contingent consideration we ultimately receive from Servier; - the costs and timing of our ongoing commercialization activities, including product manufacturing, sales, marketing and distribution, for PYRUKYND® for the treatment of adults with PK deficiency in the approved jurisdictions; - the anticipated cost-savings associated with the evolution of our research organization; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our product candidates; - the costs associated with in-licensing or acquiring assets for pipeline growth; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims;

-- the costs associated with in-licensing or acquiring assets for pipeline growth, including the amount and timing of future milestone and royalty payments payable to Alnylam pursuant to the license agreement; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - the costs and timing of future commercialization activities, including product manufacturing, sales, marketing and distribution, for any of our product candidates for which we may receive marketing approval; - our ability to establish and maintain collaborations on favorable terms, if at all; - our ability to successfully execute on our strategic plans; - · operational delays due to public health epidemics, including the recent COVID-19 pandemic; and - operational delays, disruptions and/or increased costs associated with global economic developments, rising global energy prices or energy shortages or rationing.
+- the costs and timing of future commercialization activities, including product manufacturing, sales, marketing and distribution, for any of our product candidates for which we may receive marketing approval; - our ability to establish and maintain collaborations on favorable terms, if at all; - our ability to successfully execute on our strategic plans; - operational delays due to the COVID-19 pandemic; and - operational delays, disruptions and/or increased costs associated with rising global energy prices or energy shortages or rationing.